 The desktop client is the same whether you’re using the free or paid version of TunnelBear.
 The only difference in the free version is you’ll see how much data you’ve used and an upgrade button at the bottom of the app.
 Note that we’re using the premium version for our testing.

-Once you’re logged in to the app, you’ll see a series of welcome windows, giving tips on how to use the client.
+Once you’re logged in to the app, you’ll see a series of welcome windows giving tips on how to use the client.
 Then you’ll arrive at the Server page.
-At the top is an On/Off toggle which you can use to connect or disconnect to the VPN.
+At the top is a toggle to connect or disconnect to the VPN.
 By default, in the Auto mode, you’ll be connected with the server that will give you the best performance.

 If you’d rather choose a location, you can do so by clicking one of the “honeypot” icons in the country of your choice.
 Just hold and drag to get to your desired location, click the icon, and select Yes to connect.
 Alternatively, you can use the dropdown list to select your country.